Stagecoach Yorkshire

-Stagecoach Yorkshire is a bus operator providing local and regional services across South Yorkshire and Derbyshire in England.
+The Yorkshire Traction Co Ltd trading as Stagecoach Yorkshire is a bus operator providing local and regional services across South Yorkshire and Derbyshire in England.
 It is a subsidiary of the Stagecoach Group and is headquartered in Barnsley.

 The subsidiary was formed in 2005 following the takeover of the Traction Group to run the operations of Yorkshire Traction, Yorkshire Terrier and Barnsley & District in South Yorkshire.
 Since then, the geographical coverage of the Stagecoach Yorkshire division has changed, with the divestment of services in the Huddersfield area and the transfer of Derbyshire operations from Stagecoach East Midlands.